 I recently bought my TerraPass carbon offsets for the year.
 As I completed my individual carbon footprint estimate, I was struck at both how much lower my total footprint was compared to the US average, and how differently it was distributed.
-I’ve been flying to the US and Europe quite often since moving to Kenya to keep up with my personal and professional obligations there, so I assumed that my total footprint would be higher than average.
+I’ve been flying to the US and Europe quite often since moving to Kenya to visit family and attend academic conferences, so I assumed that my total footprint would be higher than average.
 Here’s what I’m noticing about each category of emissions.

 - Because the commercial districts of Nairobi are very compact, I rarely take trips more than 4 or 5 miles from my house.
 I drive a relatively fuel-efficient motorcycle if I’m on my own, or take a taxi if I’m with someone else.
 My neighborhood is also unusually walkable, so lots of activities like trips to the grocery store or the dentist can be done on foot or by bike.

 - Taxi travel accounts for most of the “public transit” category, since Nairobi hasn’t got a public bus system or commuter rail.
 However, I suspect emissions for this category are underestimated, since taxi travel here does frequently entail long periods idling in traffic.

 - My air travel emissions are still far too high in both relative and absolute terms.
 This is a tough one, since I’m flying a lot for academic conferences, Mawazo fundraising, and visits to my family and my partner’s.
 Video calls can partially but not completely substitute for these in-person connections.
 Not quite sure what to do about this.